spiralray/tabito/README.md

 Then, Tabito tells you how to get to these places and how many minutes does it take.

-# Enabled devices
+# Supported devices

 We tested this application on following devices.

 - iPad Pro 12inch
-- iPad mini
+- iPad Pro 9.7inch

 # Resources
 - [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/)